ledi64/VerticalFarmingBot/README.md

 # VerticalFarmingBot
-This is the Code for the Vertical Farming Bot (Cartesian, College Project)
+This is the Code for the Vertical Farming Bot (Cartesian, Bachelor thesis), the Monitoring-Code (Arduino) for the Vertical Farming system and the GUI to control the bot and the parameters of the farm.

+The robot code, written in C/C++, is named "RampsFinal.ino" and needs to be uploaded on an Arduino Mega The monitoring code, written in C/C++ as well, for the sensors is named "Monitoring.ino" and needs to be uploaded on an Arduino Uno
+The GUI file is written in Python and is seperated into mutiple code-files.
+They can be opend on the Raspberry Pi.
+Before running the GUI, some libraries must first be installed.
+The documentation can be found in the file "Documentation.pdf" (coming soon).

 New Changes since Version 3.0 (02/09/2022)
 - optimized for serial communication between Pi and Arduino